-The most effective way to teach listening is through “top down processing” – this means focusing on understanding information, analyzing ideas, and recalling key points.
-(The two other ways are bottom-up processing and interactive listening, which we’ll talk about in another post.)
-To use top-down processing activities, you need to have relatively long pieces to listen to — start with one or two minute extracts, audio or video or you can perform live as well.
+The most effective way — and the most intuitive way — to teach listening is through “top down processing.”
+This means focusing on “the big picture”, as if you’re observing a place from “above it”, understanding the gist of the information, analyzing the main ideas, and recalling key points.
+(The two other ways, less intuitive, but still important, are bottom-up processing and interactive listening, which we’ll talk about in another post.)
+To use top-down processing activities, you just need to have relatively long pieces to listen to — start with one or two minute extracts, audio or video or you can perform live as well.

 A lot of activities can be successful but here are five principles to consider when planning and carrying out any activity.